-(2) Financial Structure Differs by Country
+(2) Different Financial Structure in Different Countries

-- Finance has typically three channels: (a) Bank loans, (b) Bonds and (c) Equities
+Finance has typically three channels: (a)Bank loans, (b)Bonds and (c)Equities The proportion of the three varies by country.

-Proportion of the three channels varies by country. - ➤ US has comparatively small bank assets reflecting they have both the biggest government bond market and biggest corporate bond market in the world. - ➤ Japan and Italy has a large bond markets, too.
-But it is mainly due to their large public debt finance. - NIEs has large equity market mainly due to highly developed equities markets in Hong Kong and Singapore. - Some think that bond and equity finance, direct finance, is a more progressive form of finance than bank loans, indirect finance.
+US has comparatively small bank assets.
+It reflects that they have both the biggest government bond market and biggest corporate bond market in the world.

+Japan and Italy has a large bond markets, too.
+But it is mainly due to its large public debt finance.

+NIEs has a large equity market and it is mainly due to the highly developed equities markets in Hong Kong and Singapore.

+Some think that bond finance is a more progressive form of debt finance than bank loans.
 But it is not exactly a matter of progress but a matter how credit information is disclosed by debtors and collected and processed by creditors.